Photo by Svetlana Ageeva

 more about Chicago

 Nicole Schnitzler is a freelance writer who covers food, drink, travel, entertainment, and lifestyle.
-When she is not planning her next adventure, she can be found commuting between bakeries, yoga classes, live music shows, and libraries in her hometown of Chicago.
+When she isn’t planning her next adventure, she can be found commuting between bakeries, yoga classes, live music shows, and libraries in her hometown of Chicago.
 She is most comfortable with a pen in one hand and a fork in the other.
-Nicole is also the founder of Doors Open Dishes, an initiative committed to keeping the doors open to the group homes and workshops of individuals with special needs by partnering with chefs and restaurants across the city.
 Follow her on Twitter or on Instagram.